LSX-UniWue/auswahl/doc/benchmarking.rst

     * ``run``:
         All individual sample runs for the particular configurations.
 Key of type ``int``

-The dataframe contains the sets of selected features as instances of class :class:`~auswahl.benchmarking.util.helpers.Selection`. |br|
+The dataframe contains the sets of selected features as instances of class :class:`~auswahl.benchmarking.util.helpers.Selection`.

+Note, that the DataFrame contains a :class:`~auswahl.benchmarking.util.helpers.Selection` object also for invalid, that is error raising executions of the selector algorithms.
+Make therefore sure to check the validity of the :class:`~auswahl.benchmarking.util.helpers.Selection` object at hand using its member function :meth:`~auswahl.benchmarking.util.helpers.Selection.is_valid` . |br|
 The data can be accessed using method :meth:`~auswahl.benchmarking.DataHandler.get_selection_data` of class :class:`~auswahl.benchmarking.DataHandler`.
 The method can also be used to slice the frame to a single or selection of items of the various levels. |br|